TopGun666/TOEFL-Essays/README.md

 [2019-03-01](05.md)  05.
 Do you agree or disagree with the following statement?
 People who cannot accept criticism from others will not be successful in work.

 [2019-03-02](06.md)  06.
 Do you agree or disagree with the following statement?
 The most important investment of a company is to improve the work skills of the employee.

+[2019-03-03](07.md)  07.
+Do you agree or disagree with the following statement?
+Young people today are more likely to invest their time and efforts in improving the world than young people were in the past.